 Prelude to the Battle of the Thames

-After General William Hull’s failure at the Siege of Detroit, the Americans saw a dip in morale.
-The Native Americans became more aggressive towards the settlers and American morale fell.
+After General William Hull's failure at the Siege of Detroit, the Americans saw a dip in morale.
+The Native Americans became more aggressive towards the settlers, and American morale fell.

-However, General William Henry Harrison was one of the few American Generals that had seen success against the British and their allies.
+However, General William Henry Harrison was one of the few American Generals who had seen success against the British and their allies.
 He was not intimidated by their tactics and could be brutal when he was victorious in battle.
 He had seen success at the Battle of Tippecanoe and had held off the British during the Siege of Fort Meigs.

 Slowly, the Americans started to see some success around the Great Lakes.
 They had successfully driven the British out of York and then decisively defeated the British Navy at the Battle of Lake Erie.

-After these American victories, the British supply line was cut off and they were forced to leave Detroit.
+After these American victories, the British supply line was cut off, and they were forced to leave Detroit.
 General Harrison caught up with The British and the Native American alliance led by Tecumseh on the Thames River.

 He planned to trap Harrison on the banks of the Thames, driving the Americans off the road with cannon fire, but he had made no attempt to fortify the position.